NextFightNetwork/ToiletPaper/README.md

 </div>

 # What is ToiletPaper?
-Its Paper but without the end, nether, playerstats etc.
+Its a Paper fork without some features.
-Its perfect for a minigame server.
+Perfect for a minigame server.

 ## Changed
 - Removed eula.txt